 Carter Copeland was appointed Senior Vice President, Global Strategy, in August 2021.
+He is also currently overseeing CAE Healthcare and Business Development & Growth initiatives (by interim).
 He is responsible for cultivating strategic plans aimed at driving growth in key areas, as well as optimizing organizational performance.
 He works in partnership with CAE’s Executive Management Committee, with a particular focus on the company’s growth agenda, as well as areas of resource allocation and organizational design.
 Additionally, he has responsibility for the ongoing evaluation of CAE’s business portfolio.

 Prior to joining CAE, Copeland served as the President and co-founder of Melius Research, an independent research, consulting, and data analytics firm focused both on traditional industrial firms as well as emerging industrial technology companies.
 At Melius, Copeland also served as Senior Analyst for the firm’s Global Aerospace and Defense research practice.
 He is a co-author of the book Lessons from the Titans, which details the successes and failures of some of the world’s largest and most influential companies in an effort to help new economy firms avoid longstanding pitfalls and achieve sustainable, long-term success.